 You went and inspired me again.

-Here’s just a few of the ornaments from the tree.
+Here are just a few of the hand made ornaments from the tree.

 I bought the chalkboard ornaments and scrapbook paper ornaments a while ago, but they are easy to make yourself.

 Here’s the DIY for the spring snowflake and my sister just made the yarn and snowflake garland this year.

 It found its home in the living room in front of the chalkboard.

 The twins helped me decorate it and work on the chalkboard decorating.
 There are wood snowflakes tucked into the days of the week and the occasional chalk snowflake drawn by an elf.